ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 by exploring available object methods and properties through IntelliSense in the APSIM code editor.
 In the current case, we will instead also define some simple variables ourselves to keep track of the previously grown crops.

-Default *Manager* Script Provided in APSIM
+Default Manager Script
 ++++++++++++++++++++++++++++++++++++++++
-As a first step, let us generate a new *manager* scripts by right-clicking on the ``Paddock`` node, selecting ``Add model...``, and then choosing ``Manager``.
+As a first step, let us generate a new *manager* script by right-clicking on the ``Paddock`` node, selecting ``Add model...``, and then choosing ``Manager``.
 Rename the new node to ``CropSequenceEnforcer``, as it will enforce the desired crop sequence rules.
-The default *manager* script contains some useful placeholder code that is a good starting point in many purposes.
+The default *manager* script contains some useful placeholder code that is a good starting point for many purposes.

 .. code-block:: csharp
-   :caption: Default *Manager* script provided in APSIM
+   :caption: Default "Manager" script provided in APSIM
    :linenos:

     using System;